 Youthful Offender System Facility: Phase I provides intensive residential programming in a secure facility.
 Depending upon the sentence, a youth offender remains in Phase I for eight months to six years.

-Community Supervision: Phase III is the community supervision component of the program that provides intensive supervision and surveillance of the youth offenders in the community.
-Phase III is a highly structured, intensely monitored program designed to protect the public and facilitate the habilitation of the Youthful Offender System resident.
+Community Supervision is a highly structured, intensely monitored program designed to protect the public and facilitate the habilitation of the Youthful Offender System resident.